 The term ‘Act’ refers to a bill which has been passed through various legislative steps to become an enforced law.
 So, the act is the statute which in India needs to be passed by both the Houses of the Parliament (Lok Sabha and Rajya Sabha) to be operative.
 These are known as primary legislation.
 There are many acts in India dealing in various aspects of the law.
 Some are substantive while some are procedural, while some can also be private and public.

 Rule, in lay man’s term, means anything which needs to be followed.
 Rules are standard guidelines which provide for the smooth functioning of an organization.
 According to Dictionary.com, ‘rule’ means -“a principle or regulation governing conduct, action, procedure, arrangement, etc.”

 A rule can be enforced at all levels, be it low or high.
 For example, a teacher might make a rule that students have to submit their homework on time.
 Rules vary in their level of strictness.

 In law, rules define the procedures of performing a task.
-It is the acts (legislation) which contain the rules.
+It is the acts (legislation) that contain the rules.

 What is the difference between Rule, Law, and Act?

 An act is a law or the statute which has been passed by the legislature and approved by the President of India.

 Rules, on the other hand, help in governing law.
 They are secondary.
 They are in place to make the parent Act work effectively.
 Rules provide the details which have not been provided for in the Act.
 However, Rules by no means can go beyond the power conferred by the Act, or extend the same.